-Our anatomy is made of bones and the joints.
+Our anatomy is made of bones and joints.
 The joints get friction when we move our body.
 Hence the lubricating material that keeps out joints so smoothly working gets depreciated.
 These lubricating materials are again received from our intake of balanced food.
-But in cases of over use of our body parts, certain part gets much imbalanced.
+But in cases of overuse of our body parts, the certain part gets much imbalanced.
 This creates pain after a certain period.
-The pain in hip joints is one of the outcomes of such over use of our body part.
+The pain in hip joints is one of the outcomes of such overuse of our body part.

 Yoga Postures for Hip Joints